 The Causes of Data Loss

-A recent article by Known Digital revealed that human error is the second most common cause of data loss — second only to hardware malfunction.
+Human error is often a cause of data loss — second only to hardware malfunction.
 With such a large percentage of a company’s labor force having access to their network, it can be easy for someone to make a costly mistake that results in data loss.

 The Right Solution

 Fortunately, there are a number of service providers, that are providing virtual and cloud computing solutions that are designed to help businesses meet the challenges of big data.
 These companies provide services such as off-site storage on virtual and dedicated servers.
-More importantly, they also offer data recovery services that may be vital to reducing revenue loss and protecting company and customer relations.
+Whether your files are online, on a hard drive, or in a box, Corodata offers secure and compliant records management for your company.
+More importantly, they also offer data recovery services that may be vital to reducing revenue loss and protecting the company and customer relations.

 About the Author